 Easy on the Eyes

-You aren’t limited to the same safety goggles and glasses your parents wore, which makes it all the easier to protect your eyes from injury.
+You aren’t limited to the same safety specs your parents wore, which makes it all the easier to protect your eyes from injury.
 Keep your eyes safe and your style on point.
 Stoggles give you the protection you need and the looks you love.